rdiaz02/OncoSimul/README.md

 renamed it to randutils.h to conform to R's requirements (and changed the `auto exit_func = hash(&_Exit);` line to keep R from complaining about the Exit function).
-I had to disable usage of randutils for now, since I could not get it to compile with gcc-4.6 (the default so far for R under Windows).
+I had to disable usage of randutils for now, since I could not get it to compile with gcc-4.6 (since version 3.3 of R, the official Rtools for Windows now support C++-11, so I might change this in the near future).